-- Children will use simulated email or the class blogs (see blogging policy) where all posts can be monitored by teachers, to ensure that they can apply SMART rules in a safe simulated environment. - Children will discuss only communicating online with people who they know in real life e.g. friend or family.
+- Children will use the class blogs (see blogging policy) where all posts can be monitored by teachers, to ensure that they can apply SMART rules in a safe environment. - Children will discuss only communicating online with people who they know in real life e.g. friend or family.
 This is particularly important before joining group chats or group games out of school.